Vamsivura/GVSU-CIS641-Team-ACS/README.md

 Database Setup:

 * Use MySQL Workbench or any MySQL client to create a database.
-* Import the SQL dump file provided in /database directory into the created database.
+* Import the SQL dump file provided in database folder () into the created database.
 * Update database connection settings in the application's configuration file (config.properties file if you are using eclipse and  application.properties file for database connection).

 Running instructions:

-Import Project into Eclipse/STS:
+Import Project into Eclipse/STS from ()

 * Open Eclipse/STS.
 * Import the cloned project into your workspace.